Fannie Mae And Freddie Mac: New Rules For 2023 Mortgages

 Freddie Mac has a similar program called Home Value Explorer.
 It’s available for refinance loans underwritten by its Loan Prospector (LP) program.

-More homebuyers can get 2017 mortgages without paying higher jumbo interest rates.
-Because of rising property values, the Federal Housing Finance Agency (FHFA) raised standard conforming loan limits from $417,000 to $424,199.
+More homebuyers can get 2023 mortgages without paying higher jumbo interest rates.
+Because of rising property values, the Federal Housing Finance Agency (FHFA) raised standard conforming loan limits to $.

 This is the first increase in a decade.